projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 #### Create an eBPF compatible EKS cluster

-By default, EKS uses Ubuntu 18.04 as its base image for EKS, which does not meet the kernel version requirement for eBPF mode.
+By default, EKS uses Amazon Linux 2 as its base image for EKS, which does not meet the kernel version requirement for eBPF mode.
 Below, we give a couple of options for how to get the cluster running with a suitable kernel: